chrisvanpatten/todoist-epaper-dashboard/README.md

 use of color, and typography was carefully designed to ensure readability and clarity on the reTerminal's relatively low DPI display.

+I use emoji in my Todoist project names and tasks, however the SenseCraft web environment (Headless Chrome running on Linux) does not support emoji natively.
+I have set up a React implementation of Twemoji to solve for this use-case, with the important caveat that the emoji imagery is not optimized for black and white displays.

 ## Use

 Add your personal API token from Todoist's